Introducing Lens AppIQ - App-Centric Intelligence for Modern Application Management Learn More

 Webinar Transcript

 Andrew Lee: Hello, everyone.
-Thank you for joining on your Tuesday morning or afternoon.
+Thank you for joining.
 My name is Andrew.
 I’m the technical instructor here at Mirantis.
 I’ve been in our training team for the past four years.
 And more recently we have been delivering Kubernetes courses.
-So we have our Istio course, our first Istio course coming up, and we wanted to give you some overview about, you know, some of the features of Istio, which is at today’s topic, Istio Ingress versus Kubernetes Ingress.
+So we have our Istio course, our first Istio course coming up, and we wanted to give you some overview about some of the features of Istio, which is at today’s topic, Istio Ingress versus Kubernetes Ingress.
 So please enjoy the presentation.
-I think Nick has a few housekeeping items.

-Andrew Lee: Sure.
-All right.
-So today we’re gonna have a short presentation, about 10 to 15 minutes, about what is Ingress, specifically the Kubernetes Ingress and the Ingress Controller.
+Andrew Lee: Today we’re going to have a short presentation, about 10 to 15 minutes, about what is Ingress, specifically the Kubernetes Ingress and the Ingress Controller.
 And then we’ll discuss Istio’s version of Ingress, which is called Gateway.
-After we have this discussion, I’m gonna spend the rest of the time doing a demo of these two topics.
-All right?
+After we have this discussion, I’m going to spend the rest of the time doing a demo of these two topics.

-So first we have to understand what is Kubernetes Ingress.
-Right?
-And there are many ways to expose your app in Kubernetes.
-And if you have just started using Kubernetes, maybe you’re familiar with a NodePort type of service.
-Right?
-So you get your node up and running, and you expose a port on that note, which maps your service, which then maps to your pod.
-Right?
-And the more advanced scenario, you may have deployed a load balancer type service using your call provider, or even a Ingress with the Ingress Controller.
+First we have to understand what is Kubernetes Ingress.
+There are many ways to expose your app in Kubernetes.
+If you have just started using Kubernetes, maybe you’re familiar with a NodePort type of service.
+So you get your node up and running, and you expose a port on that node, which maps your service, which then maps to your pod.
+In a more advanced scenario, you may have deployed a load balancer type service using your call provider, or even a Ingress with the Ingress Controller.

-So we will look at these three types just in case you’re not familiar with them.
-So here’s what a NodePort entry point for your app might look like.
-So from the Internet, I can access my Kubernetes node.
+We will look at these three types just in case you’re not familiar with them.
+Here’s what a NodePort entry point for your app might look like.
+From the Internet, I can access my Kubernetes node.
 And when I create a service type NodePort, it takes one of the ports from all of my Kubernetes nodes.
 It’s showing one in this diagram, but all your nodes will have this node port taken.
 Now when I talk to this node IP on this NodePort, by the power of IP tables, my request is forwarded to my application container.

-So it’s a very simple and easy way to get up and running to expose your app.
-Right?
-Now the problem comes when we start looking at, okay, what are my end users seeing?
-Right?
+It’s a very simple and easy way to get up and running to expose your app.
+Now the problem comes when we start looking at what are my end users seeing?
 I have this really cool application.
-And then I tell my users, okay, my app is available at 52.14.21.152:30126.
-So obviously that’s not really an ideal scenario to give to your end users.
-So one of the issue it’s that it’s not a standard port range?
-Right?
-The default port range for this NodePort is 30,000, so we will have about 32,000.
-Okay?
+And then I tell my users, my app is available at 52.14.21.152:30126.
+Obviously that’s not an ideal scenario to give to your end users.
+One of the issues is that it’s not a standard port range.
+The default port range for this NodePort is 30000, so we will have about 32000.

 NodePort Limitations

 The other one is we can give one NodePort per service.
-So I just have one application exposed.
+I just have one application exposed.
 If I had another one, I would have to create another NodePort service to expose that set of pods.
-Right?
-So now is this limitation is typically not for production use.
-So now looking at Ingress, okay, we still have our traffic coming into the node except now our Ingress Controller, which is a pod in this case, our Ingress Controller is going to be the one doing the proxy.
-And that proxy is choosing which service to forward my traffic to or the user traffic to.
-Okay?
+Is this limitation is typically not for production use.
+Looking at Ingress, we still have our traffic coming into the node except now our Ingress Controller, which is a pod in this case, is going to be the one doing the proxy.
+And that proxy is choosing which service to forward the user traffic to.

 Entrypoint for your Application: Ingress

-So in this case, I now have two applications, service A and B. And you specify some rules about how to forward traffic to its service, and that’s called Ingress.
-So in fact there’s many components to Kubernetes Ingress that we’ll look at.
-One being the Ingress rule itself, and then the controller who is actually doing the forwarding.
-Okay?
-So in a full-blown production environment, we just wanted to give you an idea about the architecture.
+In this case, I now have two applications, service A and B. And you specify some rules about how to forward traffic to its service, and that’s called Ingress.
+In fact there’s many components to Kubernetes Ingress that we’ll look at.
+One being the Ingress rule itself, and then the controller that is actually doing the forwarding.
+In a full-blown production environment, we just wanted to give you an idea about the architecture.

-So typically you’ll have some load balancer which is the single-point-of-entry for users.
-That load balancer will pick one of your Kubernetes worker nodes, and then your Ingress Controller will be exposed by through that load balancer service.
-Okay?
-But what we’re gonna do in the demo today will look more like this previous diagram where we exposed a host port.
+Typically you’ll have some load balancer, which is the single-point-of-entry for users.
+That load balancer will pick one of your Kubernetes worker nodes, and then your Ingress Controller will be exposed through that load balancer service.
+But what we’re going to do in the demo today will look more like this previous diagram where we exposed a host port.
 When I talk to the host port, I’m actually talking to the Ingress Controller.
-So keep that in mind.
-Okay?
+Keep that in mind.

 Kubernetes Ingress Advantages

 What’s great about Ingress is that we can do path and host-based routing.
-So I mentioned earlier that we can choose or we can define how our traffic can be routed to service A or B. Well, if service A is some blog application and service B is some shopping cart, right, I can say if a request comes in for my site dot-com/blog, let’s send it to service A.
+I mentioned earlier that we can define how our traffic can be routed to service A or B. Well, if service A is some blog application and service B is some shopping cart, I can say if a request comes in for my site.com/blog, let’s send it to service A.

-And that’s come from the Ingress rule.
-It comes in for my site dot-com/shop.
-Let’s send it to service B. That’s defined through the rules, and we can just expose one port.
-But depending on the user request, we can send it to the correct service.
-So multiple services behind a single cloud load balancer.
+That comes from the Ingress rule.
+If it comes in for my site.com/shop.
+Let’s send it to service B. That’s defined through the rules, and we can just expose one port, and depending on the user request, we can send it to the correct service.
+Multiple services behind a single cloud load balancer.
 And that’s the key.
 To do this, you need three components.
-So we have our Ingress rule, which is the Kubernetes’s resource where we define that path-based routing.
+We have our Ingress rule, which is the Kubernetes’s resource where we define that path-based routing.

-So we’ll see that shortly in the lab with the Ingress Controller, which is the actual pod doing the proxy.
-Okay?
-And the most common and the recommended tool for that proxy is Nginx.
-Okay?
+We’ll see shortly in the lab with the Ingress Controller, which is the actual pod doing the proxy.
+The most common and recommended tool for that proxy is NGINX.
 Otherwise if you’re using cloud providers, they may actually implement this Ingress Controller in some different way in conjunction with a load balancer.
-So this acts on the Ingress definitions provided.
+This acts on the Ingress definitions provided.
 And then the default backend is where if none of the rules match, if the request doesn’t match any rules, it will be sent to this backend pod.
-Okay?

-Now this, too, has some limitations.
-So out of the box, okay, if I don’t get some Nginx plus subscription, there is limited observability toolsets available to my Kubernetes cluster.
-There’s also no good way to do advance traffic controls or release strategies.
-So if you think about, okay, let’s send ten percent of my traffic to version two, and 90 percent to version one, there’s no way to specify percent base releases.
-Okay?
+Kubernetes Ingress has some limitations.
+Out of the box, if I don’t get some NGINX Plus subscription, there are limited observability toolsets available to my Kubernetes cluster.
+There’s also no good way to do advanced traffic controls or release strategies.
+So if you think about, let’s send 10% of my traffic to version two, and 90% to version one, there’s no way to specify percent-based releases.

 Istio Ingress Gateway

 So you have some limited capabilities about traffic control.
-Okay?
-And also there’s no service resiliency features either.
-All right.
-So keeping that in mind, let’s take a look at Istio and how it can solve some of those shortcomings.
-All right?
-So primarily Istio is the control plane for Envoy, and that’s the way I like to think about Istio.
+Also there’s no service resiliency features either.
+Keeping that in mind, let’s take a look at Istio and how it can solve some of those shortcomings.
+Primarily Istio is the control plane for Envoy, and that’s the way I like to think about Istio.
 And Envoy is going to be our proxy for the Ingress gateway.
-All right?

-Think about Envoy as sort of the direct replacement for Nginx.
-So Envoy being more featureful, okay, let’s put envoy at the edge and then Istio control and program Envoy.
-So rather than having Ingress Controller here, we now have a resource called Istio Ingress gateway which is another pod with Envoy container running.
-And this gateways program is by creating gateway, Kubernetes resource, and virtual service Kubernetes resource.
-Now these are defined as a custom resource and will also see that in the demo.
+Think about Envoy as sort of the direct replacement for NGINX, Envoy being more feature-rich.
+Let’s put Envoy at the edge and then Istio controls and programs Envoy.
+Rather than having an Ingress Controller here, we now have a resource called Istio Ingress Gateway, which is another pod with an Envoy container running.
+And this Gateway is program is by creating a Gateway Kubernetes resource, and VirtualService Kubernetes resource.
+Now these are each defined as a custom resource, and we'll also see that in the demo.

 In similar fashion, we have service A and B where we define the rules about how to forward traffic to which service.
-And you can imagine we can also specify percent-based traffic routing as well.
-Now what I’ve done here is highlight or put an envoy in application A here as well.
-If you’re not familiar with Istio, you will have what’s called a sidecar container in every pod in your workload.
+We can also specify percent-based traffic routing as well.
+What I’ve done here is highlight or put an Envoy in application A as well.
+If you’re not familiar with Istio, you will have a sidecar container in every pod in your workload.

-In fact, all of my application pods will have this Envoy container in each of them.
-Okay?
-And that’s going to be your data plan.
-And we’ll see why in just a little bit later.
+In fact, all of my application pods will have this Envoy container inside.
+That’s going to be your data plane.
+We’ll see why in just a little bit later.
 To utilize the Istio and Ingress Gateway, you need three resources.
-Okay?
 You need the gateway resource.
-This is a custom resource definition where you configure ports, the protocol certificates, if any, as well as a virtual service.
-So this is where you're defining your routes.
+This is a custom resource definition where you configure ports, the protocol certificates, if any, as well as a VirtualService.
+This is where you define your routes.

-So, virtual service is very similar to the Ingress Kubernetes resource results we saw from earlier, or it will be a replacement to that resource.
-And then lastly of your Ingress Gateway, which is the pod with Envoy.
+The VirtualService is very similar to the Ingress Kubernetes resource we saw earlier, so it will be a replacement to that resource.
+And then lastly is your Ingress Gateway, which is the pod with Envoy.
 That does the routing.
-Okay?
-So Ingress Gateway then is a replacement for a Ingress Controller in the native Kubernetes.
-All right?
+Ingress Gateway is a replacement for a Ingress Controller in the native Kubernetes.

 Mirantis simplifies Kubernetes.